Mohamed-Akram-Hl/docs/0. Intro/English Introduction.md

 ### What's Lesko?

-Lesko is a compiled programming language designed to be as near as possible to the algorithmic language.
+Lesko is a compiled programming language designed to be similar to the algorithmic language.

 A compiled programming language is a type of programming language where the source code is translated into machine code (binary code) before being executed by the computer.
 In other words, the code is compiled into a form that the computer can understand and execute directly.